Here are tips on how to use The Hobbit Literature Study Guide.

 - Have your homeschool high schoolers read the introductory information (or read it together, it’s a fun discussion tool)

-- Have your teens read over so that they know what to look for as they reads (this is also fun to do together, but not necessary)
+- Then, have your teens read over so that they know what to look for as they reads (this is also fun to do together, but not necessary)

-- Have your teens read the book.
+- Next, have your teens read the book.
 This can be done as:

 - A family read aloud